albertogg/albertogg.github.com/_drafts/my-most-used-git-aliases.md

 ## Diff by words

 Diff by highlighting inline word changes instead of whole lines.
+It's just a super simple alias for `git diff --word-diff`.

+Here it shows that the word git was removed and changed by the word got.

 ```bash
 git dw
 [-git-]{+got+} conflicts
 ```

-Here it shows that git was removed and got was added instead.

 To setup the alias, copy the following into the `~/.gitconfig` or use `git config --global alias.dw "diff --word-diff"`.